-Every part of the iMac has been improved over its 24 years, but Apple got everything right from the start — and so it's the only computer begun in 1998 that you can still buy in 2022.
+Every part of the iMac has been improved over its 25 years, but really Apple got everything right from the start — and so it's the only computer begun in 1998 that you can still buy today.

-If there's a single Mac that is the most beloved, then it could be the Macintosh SE/30, and it could be the Macintosh IIfx, but it's probably the 2006 Mac Pro.
-There's no question, though, over how the iMac is the most beloved, and most successful series of Macs that Apple ever made.
+If there's a single Mac that is the most beloved by its owners, then it could be the Macintosh SE/30, and it could be the Macintosh IIfx, but it's probably the 2006 Mac Pro.
+For being beloved by the sheer greatest number of users, though, it's the iMac — the most successful series of Macs that Apple ever made.

-Whereas the iMac is now approaching its quarter century and there is a reason that the very first version of it is the machine that saved Apple.
+Whereas the iMac is now a quarter of a century old and there is a reason that the very first version of it is the machine that saved Apple.
 The iMac has never been cheap in any sense, but it's always been remarkable good value with its all-in-one design.

 "The one thing Apple's providing now is leadership in colors," he said.
 "It won't take long for us to catch up with that, I don't think."

-It was a shallow dismissal that displayed the computer industry's arrogant blindness to what people wanted.
-The iMac was a manifestation of the idea that the industry was building computers, but Apple was building computers for people to use.
+It was a shallow dismissal that displayed the computer industry's then arrogant blindness to what people wanted.
+The iMac was a manifestation of the idea that Apple was building computers for people to actually use.

 Building up to an all-in-one as we know it

-Although Apple would make a big deal out of the iMac being an all-in-one computer, the original Mac was, too.
-And that SE/30.
+Although Apple would make a big deal out of the iMac being an all-in-one computer, of course the original Mac was, too.
+And that tremendous SE/30, as well.

 Both of those are classic designs that were well-received at the time.
-The Power Macintosh G3 All in One computer, released not all that long before that iMac, was neither.
+Yet the Power Macintosh G3 All in One computer, released not very long before that first iMac, was neither.

-Immediately described as molar, for how it looked like a tooth that had been pulled out, it was at least vaguely smooth.
+Immediately described as molar, for how it looked like a tooth that had been pulled out and polished, it was at least vaguely smooth.
 The Macintosh Performa 5200 from 1995, didn't even have that.

 It was as if Apple was hanging on to its aims with the original Mac, yet trying to also shoe-horn in extra features like TV sets and optical drives.
 If these mid-1990s machines were anything to go by, it was a combination that could never work.